 A thank you also to Will Hogue from Ventura County for looking for people willing to serve CRCEA in a leadership position.
 Will is a low key person, but I know he spent time and effort to ensure that everyone had an opportunity to participate if they wanted to.
 So, now he gets the next year off (maybe).

 The California Legislature is on the brink of coming back in session for the start of a new 2-year session.
 With both the Senate and the Assembly with a “super-majority”, we will be watching carefully legislation and what might impact our County Employees Retirement Law (CERL) or other items impacting our retiree members.

-The record has a scratch in it, so it repeats and repeats.
-Not even so much as a change of wording.
+The Kingston Trio many years back had a song that started with, “Here we go round again”, so let me put on the old record – so it repeats and repeats and repeats.
 CRCEA continues to reach out for Affiliates.
 Those are businesses that provide services to retirees or otherwise support public employees and retirees that we can approach to be affiliates of CRCEA.
 All of our affiliates believe that they have something of benefit for your members, and the local associations will be looking at each of them to evaluate at the local level.
 You can check on the basic information on each at our website under the Affiliate tab.
 If you have a question on their service/product do not hesitate to give them a call in order to see if that affiliate can be of benefit to your association.
-As always, if anyone has any idea or potential affiliate that would be of benefit to CRCEA and its members, give Mike Sloan or any Executive Committee member the information and we will follow up.
+As always, if anyone has any idea or potential affiliate that would be of benefit to CRCEA and its members, give Mike Sloan, Carlos Gonzalez or any Executive Committee member the information and we will follow up.